khwang0/COMP2026-2223PA3/readme.md

  Plagiarism is a serious offense and can be easily detected.
 Please don't share your code to your classmate even if they are threatening you with your friendship.
 If they don't have the ability to work on something that can compile, they would not be able to change your code to a state that we can't detect the act of plagiarism.
 For the first commit of plagiarism, regardless you shared your code or copied code from others, you will receive 0 with an addition of 5 mark penalty.
 If you commit plagiarism twice, your case will be presented in the exam board and you will receive a F directly.

 ## Marking Scheme
-This assignment is worth X% of the course mark.
 There are three elements in the marking scheme:

-5% - Understanding the Assignment Test (UAT)
+- 5% - Understanding the Assignment Test (UAT)
-25% - The program can be compiled.
+- 25% - The program can be compiled.
-65% - a working program that functions as specified
+- 65% - a working program that functions as specified
-5% - Programming style and documentation
+- 5% - Programming style and documentation
-up to 15% - Bonus - creative design of the assignment.
+- Bonus - up to 5% of your overall grade - a creative design of the assignment.
 You are qualified for this part only if you have received 85% mark or above.
 Bonus is given based on the amount of effort (which may not be proportional to the outcome) you have spent on it.
+Amount of effort may be measured different for students at different levels.

 > Important: in this assignment, you are free to use any API including `List`, `ArrayList`...